Bdouin/HooPow-React-Test/README.md

 * You can always ping us if you have any questions.
 >
 * If you can create a documentation, that would be nice too.
+>
+* If there is any rendering problems on this page, please refresh the page with cache-reset.(Cmd+shift+r on Mac or Ctrl+shift+r on Windows or Linux)

 <br />
 <br />